The Office (American TV series) season 8: Casting

 Cody Horn, who guest-starred in the seventh season as Jordan Garfield, was originally supposed to be featured as a recurring character this season, but she did not return.
 The eighth season introduced several new characters.
 Stephen Collins, Dee Wallace and Josh Groban were cast as Andy's father, mother and brother, respectively, and appeared in the episode "Garden Party".
 From the episodes "Pam's Replacement" to "Last Day in Florida", Lindsey Broad had a recurring guest-star spot as Cathy Simms, Pam's temporary replacement while she was on maternity leave, and who remained employed at the company for a while after.
 Maura Tierney appeared in "Mrs. California", playing California's wife.
 Catherine Tate returned to reprise her role as Nellie Bertram, in a major arc starting in the episode "Tallahassee".
 Despite reports that she would also get romantically involved with Robert, this never occurred.
 Two writers for the animated comedy series The Simpsons, Matt Selman and Matt Warburton, appeared in the Kaling-scripted episode "Test the Store", and Simpsons star Dan Castellaneta appeared in the episode "Turf War".
 While, it was initially announced that the season would introduce Stanley Hudson's "other daughter and a new male addition to the accounting department", these new characters never appeared.

 At the time, this season marked the final year that some cast members—notably Helms, Fischer, Novak, and Krasinski—were signed on for the show, as their contracts expired at the end of the season; this caused speculation that several members of the main cast would leave the series following this season.
 The eighth season was Novak's last as a series regular, although he made a couple of recurring appearances in the ninth season.
-It was also Kaling's final full season, due to her pilot, The Mindy Project, being picked up by Fox; Kaling portrayed customer service representative Kelly Kapoor.
+It was also Kaling's final full season, due to her pilot, The Mindy Project, being picked up by Fox.
 On February 28, 2012, it was announced that Spader would not return for a ninth season of the show.
 There was initial speculation that following the eighth season, Daniels was considering rebooting the series due to the possible departures of main cast members.
-However, a new deal was negotiated with NBC, and all the main cast members, sans Spader, Novak, and Kaling, would return for the ninth season, although several new characters would be brought on board for a "mini reboot".
-NBC also announced that Catherine Tate would become a series regular.
+However, a new deal was negotiated with NBC, and all the main cast memberssans Spader, Novak, and Kalingwould return for the ninth season; NBC also announced that Catherine Tate would become a series regular.